 The very first thing you should do is to check your local ordinances to make sure chickens are allowed where you live and what regulations exist.
 Many towns have limits on the number of chickens you can own.
 Some allow chickens but not a rooster due to noise.

 Some towns require a permit to build a chicken coop or chicken run.
-They may require certain size restrictions or that they are within so many feet from any property lines.
+They may require certain size restrictions or that they are within so many feet of any property lines.

 If you disagree with your town’s ordinances about chickens, work to change the law where you live.
 Either way, know what is legal and what is not before you purchase your chickens.